Find Affordable College Courses

 Henniker, NH

-New England College ranked #7 on this year’s Most Popular Social Sciences Bachelor’s Degree Schools in New Hampshire list.
+With a ranking of #7, New England College did quite well on this year’s most popular schools for social sciences students working on their bachelor’s degree.
 Located in the rural area of Henniker, NEC is a private not-for-profit college with a small student population.

 Of the 15 students majoring in social sciences at NEC, 93% are male and 7% are female.

-Full Social Sciences at New England College Report
+Read full report on Social Sciences at New England College

-Franklin Pierce University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree social sciences programs.
-Located in the rural area of Rindge, Franklin Pierce is a private not-for-profit college with a small student population.
+Franklin Pierce University came in at #8 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in New Hampshire ranking.
+Located in the rural area of Rindge, Franklin Pierce is a private not-for-profit school with a small student population.

 #9